hermonochy/QuizMaster/README.md

 # QuizMaster

 QuizMaster is a fun game testing your knowledge and cognitive ability in many different areas.
-If you know how to use the command line interface, and can copy or clone this repository, then you're in.
+If you know how to copy and paste text to the command line interface, and can copy or clone this repository, then you're in.
-If you've got some useful knowlege on top of this, you can create a quiz on it with `QuizCreator`.
+If you've got some useful knowlege on top of this, you can create a quiz on it with `QuizCreator` and create a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request).

 ## Usage